 And if you’re ready for that — for the slightly awkward, messy, raw reality of stacking the bricks and building your own financial independence from the sweat & blood upwards — and you’re a designer or developer with the skills to create, then you should seriously consider taking 30×500.

 If you’re serious about making it happen, I’m serious about helping you.

 The only way to enroll in 30×500 is by entering your name & email address right here:

-Doors open March 28th, 3 pm Eastern time.
+Doors open (TBA).
 Well, I say “doors open” but I mean “the doors to the application process open.”
 You have to apply (so I can help you decide if it’s right for you.)

 The application process is first-come, first-serve — last time, most of the seats were taken by folks who applied in the first two hours.

 So get on the list.
 I’ll see you in class!